CampagneLaboratory/GenotypeTensors/README.md

 # GenotypeTensors
-This project provides tools to load the vectorized genotype information files (.vec/.vecp) produced with goby3 and variation analysis.
+This project provides tools to load the vectorized genotype information files (.vec/.vecp) produced with [goby3](https://github.com/CampagneLaboratory/goby3) and [variationanalysis](https://github.com/CampagneLaboratory/).
 It also demonstrates how to train deep-learning models using information in these files with pytorch.

 # Installation